ginstrom/kanji-recognition/cline_docs/currentTask.md

 ## Current Objective
-Implement the kanji recognition model
+Implement a simple kanji recognition model and training pipeline

 ## Context
 Now that we have successfully created the PyTorch Dataset class to load data from the LMDB databases, we can proceed with implementing the kanji recognition model.
-This will involve designing and implementing a deep learning model architecture suitable for recognizing handwritten kanji characters.
+We'll start with a simple CNN model and basic training pipeline to establish a working baseline, which we can later enhance with more advanced features.

 ## Implementation Plan
-1. Research and select appropriate model architectures for handwritten character recognition
-2. Implement the selected model architecture in PyTorch
+1. Implement a simple CNN model architecture in PyTorch with:
+   - Two convolutional layers with max pooling
+   - One fully connected layer for classification
-3. Create a training script with appropriate loss functions and optimizers
+2. Create a basic training script with:
+   - Standard cross-entropy loss
+   - Adam optimizer with default parameters
+   - Simple training and validation loops
-4. Implement evaluation metrics for model performance
+3. Implement basic evaluation metrics (accuracy)
-5. Add support for model checkpointing and early stopping
+4. Add support for saving the final model
-6. Implement visualization utilities for model predictions

 ## Previous Objective (Completed)
 ✅ Create a PyTorch Dataset class in a separate load.py file to load data from the LMDB databases